Seattle Pacific University: Campus

 The university sits on a 43-acre campus at the northern end of Queen Anne Hill, near the Fremont neighborhood and approximately four miles north of downtown Seattle.
 Many of the trees on the campus' central Tiffany Loop are among the oldest in the city.
-SPU also owns and operates two satellite campuses: a wilderness field station specializing in biology on Blakely Island in the San Juan Islands and Camp Casey, a former U.S. military fort re-purposed as a conference and retreat facility on Whidbey Island.
+SPU also owns and operates a satellite campus: a wilderness field station specializing in biology on Blakely Island in the San Juan Islands.
 Notable buildings on the Seattle campus include: